Food Lion Charlotte remodel

 • Fresh and simple branded meals – Stores will feature fresh and simple meals, offering customers more fresh, flavorful and easy options to fit their lifestyles.

-• Enhanced checkout experience – Inspired by customer and associate feedback, nearly all stores are introducing self-checkout lanes, giving customers the flexibility to choose between traditional cashier-assisted checkout or self-checkout options.
+• Enhanced checkout experience – Inspired by customer and employee feedback, nearly all stores are introducing self-checkout lanes, giving customers the flexibility to choose between traditional cashier-assisted checkout or self-checkout options.

-• Associate training and development – Continued investment in training ensures associates are equipped to provide the best customer experience.
+• Employee training and development – Continued investment in training ensures employees can provide the best customer experience.

-In addition to these upgrades, customers will find an assortment of organic, gluten-free and plant-based products, including Nature’s Promise, Food Lion’s affordable brand of wholesome and organic products made with no artificial flavors, preservatives or synthetic colors.
+In addition, customers will find an assortment of organic, gluten-free and plant-based products, including Nature’s Promise, a Food Lion brand.

 [RELATED: Food Lion Feeds’ Apple Bag Campaign Provides 13.8M Meals]